703-591-3177 office

 Virginia State School Entrance Health Form

 Special events for children are celebrated throughout the year.
-Some of these include: Mother’s Day, Dad’s Day, our Halloween Parade, a Thanksgiving Day Feast, Christmas programs, Easter activities, and not to mention — the most important day of your child’s life — their birthday!
+Some of these include: Mother’s Day, Dad’s Day, our Halloween Parade, a Thanksgiving Day Feast, Christmas programs, Easter activities, field trips, and not to mention — the most important day of your child’s life — their birthday!
 Periodically, we have special groups visit the school, such as puppet shows, storytellers, professional musicians, interactive theater groups and community helpers such as the police and fire departments.

 Early Birds is an optional extended day program.
 Children may arrive up to one full hour (beginning at 8am) prior to the beginning of class time on any or all of the days they are enrolled in school.
 They will participate in free choice play and crafts and will be escorted to the appropriate classroom at 9am.
 Registration for Early Birds is via a paper registration form.
 Early Bird sessions will cost $10 each although there is a 10% discount for full year registration.
-As custom registrations are accepted, preschool administration will determine exact cost on a case by case basis.
+As registrations are highly customizable, preschool administration will determine exact cost on a case by case basis.

 Every other week, the children visit the Lending Library.
 The librarian reads a story and the children check out a book to take home.
 The books are to be returned before the next library day.